-A signed exchange (SXG) is a delivery mechanism that makes it possible to authenticate the origin of a resource independently of how it was delivered.
-This decoupling advances a variety of use cases such as privacy-preserving prefetching, offline internet experiences, and serving from third-party caches.
-Additionally, implementing SXGs can improve Largest Contentful Paint (LCP) for some sites.
+Signed exchanges (SXG) are a delivery mechanism that makes it possible to authenticate the origin of a resource independently of how it was delivered.
+Implementing SXG can improve Largest Contentful Paint (LCP) by enabling privacy-preserving cross-origin prefetch.
+Additionally, this decoupling advances a variety of use cases such as offline internet experiences and serving from third-party caches.

-This article provides a comprehensive overview of SXGs: how they work, use cases, and tooling.
+This article provides a comprehensive overview of SXG: how it works, use cases, and tooling.

 Browser compatibility #

-Signed Exchanges (SXGs) allow a site to cryptographically sign a request/response pair (an "HTTP exchange") in a way that makes it possible for the browser to verify the origin and integrity of the content independently of how the content was distributed.
+A site signs a request/response pair (an "HTTP exchange") in a way that makes it possible for the browser to verify the origin and integrity of the content independently of how the content was distributed.
 As a result, the browser can display the URL of the origin site in the address bar, rather than the URL of the server that delivered the content.

 The SXG format #

-An SXG is encapsulated in a binary-encoded file that has two primary components: an HTTP exchange and a signature.
+An SXG is encapsulated in a binary-encoded file that has two primary components: an HTTP exchange and a signature that covers the exchange.
 The HTTP exchange consists of a request URL, content negotiation information, and an HTTP response.

 format version: 1b3